-The stable outlook reflects our expectation that Nykredit Realkredit and its subsidiary Nykredit Bank will remain resilient to the current recession, supported by the bank's stable funding and liquidity, strong capitalization and earnings capacity, and substantial additional loss-absorbing capacity (ALAC) buffer, which we expect to remain stable over the next two years.
+The stable outlook reflects our expectation that Nykredit Realkredit and its subsidiary Nykredit Bank A/S will remain resilient to the current downturn, supported by the bank's stable funding and liquidity, strong capitalization and earnings capacity, and substantial additional loss-absorbing capacity (ALAC) buffer, which we expect will remain stable over the next two years.

-The impairment charge increased significantly in first-quarter 2020 and caused Nykredit to report a loss for the quarter.
-We think it has significantly frontloaded provisions and will be solidly profitable for the full year, with a cost of risk around 21bp.
+The impairment charge increased significantly in 2020 but we think Nykredit Realkredit has significantly frontloaded provisions and will be solidly profitable for the full year, with a cost of risk of less than 21 basis points (bps).